gameflat/figsci/CONTRIBUTING.md

 ## License

-By contributing to FlowPilot, you agree that your contributions will be licensed under the MIT License.
+By contributing to Figsci, you agree that your contributions will be licensed under the MIT License.